-Mr. Sigei holds a Bachelor's degree in Mathematics and Economics and master degree in Business management(Strategic management)
+Mr. Sigei holds a Bachelor's degree in Mathematics and Economics from University of Nairobi and master degree in Business management (Strategic management) from Kabianga University and he is pursuing PHD in strategic management.

 HON.
 JULIANA YEGON

 CECM - EDUCATION & VOCATION TRAINING